getodk/docs/src/briefcase-using.rst

   .. _aggregate-upgrade-with-briefcase:

-  By pulling data into the local Briefcase Storage location and then pushing data up to an Aggregate instance, ODK Briefcase provides a mechanism to transfer data across upgrade-incompatible versions of Aggregate.
+  By pulling data into the local Briefcase Storage location and then pushing data up to an Aggregate instance, Briefcase provides a mechanism to transfer data across upgrade-incompatible versions of Aggregate.

 .. _pull-from-collect: